Storidge/cio-user-docs/cio_commands/profile.md

 **`cio profile show <volume>`**

-Save a profile to the datastore from a yaml config file.
+Extracts a profile from a volume.
+Useful for redirecting to named profile and saving to datastore.

 #### **Example**